Trump Signs a Dangerous Anti-White Supremacist Resolution

-President Donald Trump signed a resolution condemning white supremacists and hate groups.
-This was hours after he said the other side had “bad dudes” also.
+President Donald Trump signed a resolution Thursday condemning white supremacists and hate groups.

 The resolution condemns white supremacists at a time when the left is blurring the lines between radical hate groups and normal traditional Americans.